NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 ## Adjust borders of bounding boxes where they are too big or too small
 You can adjust boxes using
-* the mouse resize handles
+* The mouse resize handles
-* keyboard arrow keys
+* Keyboard arrow keys
     * `SHIFT +` arrow keys moves the bottom right of the box
     * `ALT +` arrow keys moves the top left of the box